bertrandmartel/bboxapi-router/README.md

 ./gradlew wireless
 ```

-You can test Bbox API with a Linux Bash script ``bboxapi-curl.sh`` script accomplishing authentication, request voip data and dial a number.
+You can test Bbox API with a Linux Bash script ``bboxapi-curl.sh`` script performing authentication, request voip data and dial a number.

 Usage :
 ```